 What I learned about other people - specifically iCheckMovies users (who must, for the most part, be movie lovers) - is that a lot of them probably have kids.
 There was a number of animated films on the list, and they proved to have content for adults as well, surely a boon to parents who are forced to watch their kids' favorite DVDs over and over.
 Other top lists (say, IMDB's) have a lot of "historical significant" films, and consequently a lot of older and foreign films.
 This list was more about popularity than worthiness, and so there were what I'd call aberrations.
 Even if everyone seems to agree that Casablanca be up there, you still had dreck like Anchorman and The Hangover.
 The site obviously has different types of users, and it's entirely possible to run up a lot of checks if you're, for example, strictly a genre fan who watches tons of B-movies.
 But since I'm only analyzing the 50 films I saw, and not the 160 I'd already seen, it's hard to get a grasp of the typical user.

 What I learned about myself isn't any more tangible.
 In most cases, I liked the films I thought I'd like, and disliked those I knew I'd dislike.
 I've always prized myself for having good movie radar.
 I've skipped on a lot of movies in my lifetime, with the innate certainty that they wouldn't measure up to my standards.
 The pleasant surprises and less pleasant disappointments are thus more interesting.
 For the most part, the former were films I simply knew nothing about.
 Radar intact.
 In a few cases, I'd let an impression, usually aggregated on the Internet or through conversations, dictate my disinterest - Mulholland Dr. isn't as weird or opaque as some made it out to be, and It's a Wonderful Life isn't just a simple Christmas Carol derivative, for example.
 Over in the disappointing column, there are some movies I knew nothing about and I would come to disagree strongly with their standing on the list.
-In most cases, the film's reputation seemed well founded, but I found the them severely flawed or perhaps couldn't find their relevance to me today (a bit like rewatching a classic from one's childhood and finding out you'd made up all the good parts and erased the bad ones).
+In most cases however, the film's reputation seemed well founded, but I found them severely flawed or perhaps couldn't find their relevance to me today (a bit like rewatching a classic from one's childhood and finding out you'd made up all the good parts and erased the bad ones).

 Here's how I think I'd categorize the films in my list: